trd44/cs239_ethics/README.md

 and you can run using the following (after you first made sure that the socket is running, won’t work without it!)

 ```
-	java -cp .:Agent.jar Agent <any other args>
+	java -cp .:Agent.jar Agent Agent <any other args>
 ```

 (Use “;” instead of “:” for Windows!)